ExoBen/EffectsOfTerror/README.md

 Django Web Server, calling egrep and a Haskell results parser on a local copy of the Global Terrorism Database (http://www.start.umd.edu/gtd/) in order to find terrorist events matching the search.

 The results of this are then used to generate multiple queries to the Bloomberg HTTP API for related financial and population data in the time interval of one year before and after the event, highliting what effects the event had.

+NOTE
+===
+This project will cease to work after 22/02/2015, when Bloomberg API keys will be deactivated.